 For $25/ person (over 52″ tall) and $10/ passenger (between 42″ and 52″ tall) we rode the Alpine Coaster.

 An employee gave us a very thorough explanation before we set off on the Alpine Coaster.
 He explained that the car has hand brakes, but that we shouldn’t use them.
-They space each car 80′ apart, but if the car in front were to use their brakes too often the car in back could catch up and create a dangerous bumper cars situation.
+They run each car 80′ apart, but if the car in front were to use their brakes too often the car in back could catch up and create a dangerous bumper cars situation.

 I was hesitant to leave the car at full-force with just a 3-point seat belt, but the attendant also made a clear point that, though it may feel as if you’re riding out of control, the cars have never run off the track.

-The ride up to the top of the mountain was as enjoyable to me as the race down, to be honest.
+The ride up to the top of the mountain was as enjoyable as the race down, to be honest.
 I enjoy the solitary beauty of nature, and this was an unexpected opportunity to relax and unwind.

 Over the course of 5 minutes my car was automatically brought through a narrow clearing of Alpine trees that had just started to turn colors.
 The air was crisp on this late September day but the sun was high and warm, creating 5 minutes of comfort and beauty.
 Thanks, Park City!